Cloet/SimpleSockets/README.md

 Files   use .Gcz Compression
 Folders use .Zip Compression
 ### Using your own compression
-You can change the FileCompression by changeing the "FileCompressor" property of the client and server with a class that has been extended with FileCompressor class.
+You can change the FileCompression by changing the "FileCompressor" property of the client and server with a class that has been extended with the FileCompressor class.
 You can change the FolderCompression by change the "FolderCompressor" property of the client and server with a class that has been extended with FolderCompressor class.

 ## Encryption